microsoft/vscode-docs/docs/remote/troubleshooting.md

           - /local/source/path/goes/here:/target/path/in/container/goes/here
         ```

-2. If you've already built the container and connected to it, run **Remote-Containers: Rebuild Container** from the command palette (`kbstyle(F1)`) to pick up the change.
+2. If you've already built the container and connected to it, run **Remote-Containers: Rebuild Container** from the Command Palette (`kbstyle(F1)`) to pick up the change.

 ### Connecting to multiple containers